simonwalz/screen-save/README.md

 ## Automatically save all my session

+> I save my sessions manually, but here is a script to save your sessions periodically:

 To start the saved screen sessions at system start, start crontab via:

 ```sh
 crontab -e
 ```

-and add the script `creen-save-all-sessions` to save all my sessions every day at 3:00am:
+and add the script `screen-save-all-sessions` to save all my sessions every day at 3:00am:

 ```cron
 0 3 * * * /full/path/to/screen-save-all-sessions
 ```

-The script `creen-save-all-sessions` is part of this repository.
+The script `screen-save-all-sessions` is part of this repository.

 ## Remove a saved session
 Just remove the saved screenrc file: